paullally/Brew-Brewery/README.md

 [W3C Markup Validation](https://validator.w3.org/)

-- W3C Markup Validation was used to validate both the HTMl and CSS for this application.
+W3C Markup Validation was used to validate both the HTMl and CSS for this application.
-No Errors were noted.
+- No errors were noted in the CSS
+- Two errors were noted in the HTML code
+    - unnecessary alt attribute on video
+    - unnecessary type attribute on script tags<br>

 ### **User Story Testing**